Gravi80/openMPI/README.md

 `$ ompi_info --version`				   																								http://manpages.ubuntu.com/manpages/precise/man1/ompi_info.1.html

-##**Commandline Tools**
+**Commandline Tools**
+--
 	$ mpicc
 > mpicc is a convenience wrappers for the underlying C compiler.
 It passes its arguments to the underlying C compiler along with the -I, -L and -l options required by Open MPI programs.
 **mpicc -showme** gives the full list of options that the wrapper passes on to the backend compiler.

-> Open MPI is comprised of three software layers:
+> **Open MPI is comprised of three software layers:**
 1. OPAL (Open Portable Access Layer)
 2. ORTE (Open Run-Time Environment)
 3. OMPI (Open MPI).
-There are wrapper compilers for each layer; each layer's wrapper only links in the libraries relevant for that layer.
+> There are wrapper compilers for each layer; each layer's wrapper only links in the libraries relevant for that layer.
 Specifically, each layer provides the following wrapper compilers:
-- OPAL
+- OPAL : opalcc and opalc++
-		opalcc
-		opalc++
-- ORTE
+- ORTE : ortecc and ortec++
-		ortecc
-		ortec++
-- OMPI
-		mpicc
-		mpic++
-		mpicxx
-		mpiCC (only on systems with case-senstive file systems) mpifort (and its legacy/deprecated names mpif77 and mpif90).
+- OMPI : **mpicc**, mpic++, mpicxx, mpiCC (only on systems with case-senstive file systems) and mpifort (and its legacy/deprecated names mpif77 and mpif90).

 Note that mpic++, mpicxx, and mpiCC all invoke the same underlying C++ compiler with the same options.